ginnyintifa/ginnyintifa.github.io/_pages/about.md

 I am a computational biologist/bioinformatician.
 I process, analyze, integrate and visualize multi-omics data including transcriptomics and proteomics data.
 I believe there is a way to understand disease such as cancer with data.
-I work at the University of Michigan as a research fellow.
+I am a research fellow at the University of Michigan.